plurb/Aetherwynn-Unstable-Isotopes/Classes/Barbarian/Barbarian Class.md

 * When you make a weapon attack using Strength, you deal additional damage equal to your Proficiency Bonus.
 * You gain resistance to non-magical bludgeoning, piercing, and slashing damage.
 * You cannot cast spells or concentrate on spells or effects.
 * Your Rage lasts until the end of your next turn, but it ends early if you become unconscious.
-You can extend your Rage to the end of your next turn by attacking a creature, taking damage, making a Strength check, or using a bonus action to extend it.
+You can extend your Rage to the end of your next turn by attacking a creature, taking damage, making a Strength check, or using a Bonus Action to extend it.
 You can maintain your Rage for up to 10 minutes.

 ## Exploits
 *1st-level Ability (Barbarian)*